How to georeference your raster data

 mte-render-raster-input-assign-visually.png

-How georeferencing of your image is done
+How to georeference your image

 To georeference an image, all you need to do is to select a sufficient number of points from two maps – your image and online map, to align them.
 The absolute minimum is three points, however, the more control points you assign, the more precise the result will be.
 The order doesn’t matter, you can first select a point in the online map and then on your image or vice versa.